hickory-dns/hickory-dns/conformance/README.md

-# `dnssec-tests`
+# Conformance tests

-This repository contains two packages:
+This workspace contains two packages:

 - `dns-test`.
 This is a test framework (library) for testing DNS implementations.
 - `conformance-tests`.
 This is a collection of DNS, mainly DNSSEC, tests.

 ## Requirements

-To use the code in this repository you need:
+To use the code in this workspace you need:

 - a stable Rust toolchain to build the code
 - a working Docker setup that can run *Linux* containers -- the host OS does not need to be Linux